 2. APPLICATION OF NEW AND REVISED INTERNATIONAL FINANCIAL REPORTING STANDARDS (IFRSs) (CONTINUED)

-2.3 New and amended IFRSs in issue but not yet effective and not early adopted beginning on or after
+2.2 New and amended IFRSs in issue but not yet effective and not early adopted

-The Group has not applied the following new and revised IFRSs that have been issued but are not yet effective.
+The Group has not early adopted the following new and amended standards and interpretations that have been issued but are not yet effective.